MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-fileshare-copy-to-migrations.md

 After a migration task has completed, you can rerun it at a later date, allowing you to copy only those new or updated files in the source location.

 An incremental check of your SharePoint destination environment is performed.
-Files are evaluated as follows:
+Files are evaluated as follows (regardless of an initial or incremental migration):

 |**Status**|**Result**|
 |:-----|:-----|